sitphp/commands/doc/2_creating_a_command.md

 ### Verbosity

 You can define the verbosity of your messages so that they appear only when they match the command verbosity.
-All verbosity levels are available in your command class :
+All verbosity levels are available in the `\SitPHP\Commands\Command` class :

 ```php
 namespace App\Commands;